Stop Buying and Start Making Your Own Shaving Cream

 To learn how to make shaving cream, you’ll need the following shaving cream ingredients:

 - 2/3 cup olive, grapeseed, jojoba, almond, castor, or avocado oil

 - 10-15 drops of essential oil (choose a scent you like – My favorite is Sandalwood here on Amazon)

-- A few drops of vitamin E oil or grapefruit seed extract (this is optional, but highly recommended as it will help keep the cream from spoiling, while vitamin E also nourishes the skin)
+- A few drops of vitamin E oil or grapefruit seed extract (this is optional, but highly recommended, while vitamin E also nourishes the skin)

 Foaming Liquid Shaving Soap

 This recipe is surely the easiest way how to make shaving cream at home, but the use of castile soap may cause problems for men with sensitive skin or who are prone to overly dry skin.

 Still, for ease and convenience, it doesn’t get much better.
 The shaving cream ingredients you’ll need are:

 - 1/8 cup distilled water (should be warm, but not overly hot)

 - 1/8 all-natural aloe vera gel (must be gel, not aloe juice)